gbgg/gbgg/README.md

 My name is Gene Gragg.

 - 🔭 I’m currently working on a project which I have, somewhat audaciously, called AAMA: Afroasiatic Morphological Archive --
--   currently a collection of Cushitic and Omotic morphological verbal and pronominal paradigms, together with paradigm
--   display and manipulation software (earlier version in Clojure, currently a more provisional version in Pythonl.

 - 📫 How to reach me: g-gragg@uchicago.edu